-Self care is about looking after yourself and taking action to promoting wellbeing.
+Self-care is about looking after yourself and taking action to promote wellbeing.

 The self-care forum has produced a number of useful factsheets to help you take care of the most common conditions.

 These help to explain useful facts about common ailments, what you can expect to happen, what you can do to help yourself (both now and in the future) and when to seek help.
 NHS Choices is also a good source of information online regarding common ailments and medical conditions.

 Your local community pharmacist is also available to provide advice and recommend appropriate treatments; clinical exceptions apply.